ThomasQuinnKelly/bip-reference-person/docs/open-policy-agent.md

 ## What is Open Policy Agent?
 Open Policy Agent (OPA) is a policy engine that can be used to implement fine-grained access control for your application.
 For example, you can use OPA to implement authorization across microservices.
 However, there is much more that can be accomplished with OPA.
 There are several open-source projects that integrate with OPA to implement fine-grained access control like [Docker](https://github.com/open-policy-agent/opa-docker-authz), [Istio](https://github.com/open-policy-agent/opa-istio-plugin) and [others](https://github.com/open-policy-agent/contrib).
 Furthermore, OPA as a general-purpose policy engine, can be leveraged in use cases beyond access control, for instance to make advanced pod placement decisions in [Kubernetes](https://github.com/open-policy-agent/opa-kube-scheduler).

 OPA can be deployed as a standalone service along with your microservices.
 In order to protect your application, each request coming to a microservice must be authorized before it can be processed.
 To check the authorization, the microservice makes an API call to OPA to decide whether the request is authorized or not.
 Note that while you can offload authorization decisions from your application to OPA, your application still has to implement the enforcement of those decisions.
-For example, the application can ask OPA the question “Is user with with stationID 310 allowed to invoke GET /api/v1/persons/pid” and if OPA answers “No”, your application has to send HTTP 403 Forbidden back to the user.
+For example, the application can ask OPA the question **"Is user with with stationID 310 allowed to invoke GET /api/v1/persons/pid"** and if OPA answers “No”, your application has to send HTTP 403 Forbidden back to the user.

 OPA is written in the Go language and its source code is available on GitHub under the Apache License 2.0.